kalviumcommunity/S73-Shubham_Capstone_JobPortal/README.md

-kksskdkdklets see where life takes me lets build something big
+lets see where life takes me
+lets build something big
 Let finish it
 wassupp